shanecoen/the-monkees-project/README.md

 * Picture Slider

 The homepage displays a picture slider feature.
-Its makes use of the Bootstrap Carousel and is placed behind a picture frame image which is used to help display famous memories of The Monkees.
-The images slide automatically and no navigation controls are present.
+It makes use of the Bootstrap Carousel and is placed behind a picture frame image which is used to help display famous memories of The Monkees.
+The images change automatically and no navigation controls are present.

 ![homepage picture frame slider](assets/images/readme-picture-frame.png)

 * News Reel

 The Bootstrap Carousel was again used for this feature but it was edited and was transformed into a news reel showing all the latest news.
 These news reel items feature Headings, images and text and a video and audio file.
-The user can naviagte between each item using the next and previous icons, they also change automatically after 10 seconds or will pause when the user hovers over them.
+The user can navigate between each item using the next and previous icons, they also change automatically after 10 seconds or will pause when the user hovers over them.

 ![homepage news reel slider](assets/images/readme-news-reel.png)